Scheduler internals in Go ↔ Java: how your code is actually executed

 }

 Work stealing reduces CPU idle time.
 Under the hood, it's load balancing.
-But it is not free: there are synchronization and contention.
-In Go, this is built into the runtime, in Java - it depends on the executor.
+But it's not free: there is synchronization and contention.
+In Go, this is built into the runtime, in Java — it depends on the executor.

 Syscall blocking behavior

-Syscall blocking behavior - falling into kernel 🧱⛓️, system call blocks execution
+Syscall blocking behavior - falling into the kernel 🧱⛓️, the system call blocks execution

-When a goroutine makes a syscall (for example, reading a file), the thread may block.
-Go handles this by creating a new thread to avoid blocking the execution of other goroutines.
+When a goroutine makes a syscall (for example, reading a file), the thread can be blocked.
+Go solves this by creating a new thread so as not to block the execution of other goroutines.

 In Java, the thread is completely blocked.